holaphil/amazing-maple-e08ae/src/pages/experience.md

   brands across both startup & corporate environments.
 You will find a majority of these roles listed below in resume format.
-Should you wish to learn more about specific problems I worked to solve, achievements, or outcomes, simply select the <mark>highlighted</mark> text under each role to learn more.
+Should you wish to learn more about specific problems I worked to solve, achievements, or outcomes, simply select the highlighted text under each role to learn more.
 image_alt: lorem-ipsum
 seo:
   title: Theme Style Guide